zdrgeo/mock-http-proxy/readme.md

 ## Examples

 Mocks [W3Schools TempConvert CelsiusToFahrenheit](https://www.w3schools.com/xml/tempconvert.asmx?op=CelsiusToFahrenheit) SOAP action to reply with response generated from [EJS](https://github.com/mde/ejs) template.
-The mock is effective only if the temperature in the request is abive 20 degree Celsius.
+The mock is effective only if the temperature in the request is above 20 degree Celsius.
 SOAP action body is passed to the [EJS](https://github.com/mde/ejs) template to generate a response with a random value for CelsiusToFahrenheitResult field.

 ```javascript
 // mock/w3schools-tempconvert.js